bayes-bats/tier2-freq-bayes/development/run-of-show.md

-# Run of Show for Activity
+# Activity Run of Show

 The activity follows 4 primary steps: